 PLAYING SANE is a signposting website full of useful information

-WOMEN WITH AUTISM/ ASPERGERS UK SUPPORT GROUP Additionally for female-identifying autistic people like myself, a safe and supportive facebook group for discussion issues or questions relating to your autism and wellbeing.
+WOMEN WITH AUTISM/ ASPERGERS UK SUPPORT GROUP Additionally for female-identifying autistic people, this is a safe and supportive facebook group for discussion issues or questions relating to your autism and wellbeing.

 WELL-BEING IN THEATRE